One of the biggest time investments you make when launching an online business is the website design.

 #19 Salma Sheriff

 Salma Sheriff is a super specialized service provider because of her previous education and work experience.
-She’s super fortunate to have that expertise to bring to her clients, and she is sure to mention it clearly on the homepage of her site.
+She’s super fortunate to have that expertise to bring to her clients, and she is sure to mention it clearly on the about page of her site.
 If you obtained a formal education or have extensive experience in your niche, make sure to feature it like Salma does!

 #20 Abby Martinez